Gothos/Cones/README.md

 # Cones
-Unofficial implementation of the Cones (Concept Neurons in Diffusion Models for Customized Generation) Paper
+Unofficial implementation of the <a href='https://arxiv.org/abs/2303.05125'>Cones (Concept Neurons in Diffusion Models for Customized Generation)</a> paper.